inga-lovinde/TrustPilotChallenge/README.md

 * If only phrases of at most 4 words are allowed, then it takes 20 seconds to find and check all anagrams; all hashes are solved in first 1.5 seconds

-* If phrases of 5 words are allowed as well, then all hashes are solved in first 29 seconds.
+* If phrases of 5 words are allowed as well, then it takes around half an hour to find and check all anagrams; all hashes are solved in first 25 seconds.
 Around 50% of time is spent on MD5 computations for correct anagrams, so there is not a lot to optimize further.